When We Are in Need: Critical response

 IndieWire's Greene praised the ambiguity introduced through Mazin's writing.
 IGN's Cardy felt the episode's contextual additions justified the adaptation of the game.
 The Escapist's Darren Mooney found Mazin used common tropes in an effective manner to enrich themes and characters.
 The A.V.
 Club's Cote lauded the episode's horrifying construction, attributing it to Mazin's writing and Abbasi's direction; Push Square's Aaron Bayne appreciated the grounded and barren depiction of David's group.
 The New York Times's Noel Murray admired the realism of Ellie's confusion with penicillin.
 Several critics considered the episode rushed; Bleeding Cool's Chang felt it would have been more effective as a two-parter to allow more time to build David's personality.
 Total Film's Bradley Russell found the final 15 minutes suffered from the rushed pacing, as it effectively remade the scenes from the video game.
 Den of Geek's Boo opined the story lacked the dramatic impact of the game, considering the religious overtones unnecessary, David's characterization incongruous, and the cannibalism reveal too heavy-handed.

+Actor Rainn Wilson criticized the episode, accusing it of anti-Christian bias and adding that he would like to see "a Bible-reading preacher on a show who is actually loving and kind" to reflect his own experience with Christians; Wilson himself is a member of the Baháʼí Faith.
+Some Christian leaders supported his sentiment, though some journalists disagreed, citing sexual abuse in the Catholic Church, the influence of the Christian right on modern politics, and the fact that David is not actually a Christian by conviction, but a charlatan who uses Christianity to control his followers.